scorefall/scorefall-ink/web/README.md

 ### Prerequisites

-Install [wabt](https://github.com/WebAssembly/wabt); If you're on Fedora, you can do this by running:
+Install [wabt](https://github.com/WebAssembly/wabt) (provides wasm-strip); If you're on Fedora, you can do this by running:

 ```shell
 sudo dnf install wabt